 HR is no longer one-size-fits-all.
 The unemployment rate has held at less than 4% for almost a year and a half, and employers have had to adjust their strategy for attracting and retaining employees.
 We’ve seen a trend towards focusing on the candidate experience; it’s no longer a one-way street.
 Employers need to demonstrate why and employees should choose them, too.
 Companies are adding tools to their interview process to personalize communication and remain in constant contact.
-Employers are making themselves more approachable, personable, and focusing on making candidates feel like they’re not just one in a pile of resumes, that the company is interested in them for their individual strengths.
+Employers are making themselves more approachable and personable, and focusing on making candidates feel like they’re not just one in a pile of resumes, and that the company is interested in them for their individual strengths.

 2. Fighting Bias